Areen-Rasool/DeepHybridCPI_project/README.md

   `python train.py --dataset human --save_model` for Human dataset and `python train.py --dataset celegans --save_model` for C.elegans dataset

-### Dataset
+#### Datasets

 All data used in this paper are publicly available and can be accessed here: https://github.com/masashitsubaki/CPI_prediction

 ###  Citation

 If you use DeepHybridCPI in your research, please cite our work:

-Rasool, A., Rahman, J. U., & Ali, Q. (2026).
+"Rasool, A., Rahman, J. U., & Ali, Q. (2026).
 DeepHybridCPI: A Hybrid Deep Learning Framework for Compound–Protein Interaction Prediction.
-Journal of Molecular Graphics and Modelling, 109303.
+Journal of Molecular Graphics and Modelling, 109303".